Last Updated: 01 April, 2025

 Each license has a $250,000 fee up front and lasts five years.
 When those five years are up, the renewal fee is $100,000.
 All operators in the state are also subject to a tax rate of 10%, which is considered average compared to the rest of the market.

-For the first five years of legalized sports betting, West Virginia's yearly numbers for handle, revenue, and tax income continued to increase annually.
-However, in 2023, the total handle declined 17% year-over-year, leading to close to an 8% drop in both sportsbook revenue and tax income.
-Luckily for the state, the 2024 calendar year brought new record annual figures for WV in revenue and tax income, even with the total yearly betting handle still dragging behind the top levels of 2021 and 2022.
+For the first five years of legalized sports betting, West Virginia's annual figures for handle, revenue, and tax income continued to grow each year.
+However, in 2023, the total handle fell by 17% compared to the previous year, resulting in nearly an 8% decrease in both sportsbook revenue and tax income.
+Fortunately for the state, the 2024 calendar year brought in new record annual figures for WV in revenue and tax income, despite the total yearly betting handle still lagging behind the peak levels of 2021 and 2022.

 With a strong mix of mobile betting apps and retail locations, the betting market in the Mountain State is set for sustained success for years to come, even if the most rapid years of growth in the betting market might be behind.